nparfait101/auto-mart/README.md

 # Heroku

-Visit the link.
-You can test the above API endpoints using this URL https://auto-mart-v1.herokuapp.com/
+Visit the link, You can test the above API endpoints using this URL https://auto-mart-v1.herokuapp.com/

 # Author